tolitius/bb8/README.md

          notice there is no issuer when sending XLM since it's a native asset.

 Usage:
-  bb send-payment [args]
+  bb send-payment [args] [flags]

 Flags:
   -h, --help              help for send-payment
-  -o, --set-options string   set one or more transaction options. this command takes parameters in JSON. supportted options are:
+  -s, --sign-and-submit   sign and submit transaction. will use source account's seed to sign it

-  ...
+      example: send-payment -s '{"from": "seed", "to": "address", "amount": "42.0"}' create-account -s '{"source_account":"seed", "new_account":"address", "amount":"1.5"}'
 ```

 here is more about `set-options` command: